 The revised rule also distinguishes between a consultation in which an agency, citizen group, or individual provides comments to the proposing agency or applicant regarding the action and a consultation in which the proposing agency or applicant only provides information about the action to the agency, citizen group, or individual.
 The revised rule includes requirements for when individuals, organizations, or agencies were "consulted with" but had "no comment."
 This can occur in at least two instances.
-First, when an agency responds to a written request for comments that it has "no comment", and second, when a proponent provides information but does solicit feedback.
+First, when an agency responds to a written request for comments that it has "no comment", and second, when a proponent provides information but does not solicit feedback.
 The second is not true consultation, because it is not reciprocal communication.
-This provision was added however, in response to concerns by individuals and organizations that their names were listed in EISs as having been "consulted with" when they merely attended a public informational meeting where they received information from the action proponent, but were not invited to share feedback on the action.
-The proposed rules clarify that if the proponent desires to include attendees at informational meetings as those "consulted with" then it should be indicated whether those individuals or organizations gave "no comment."
-This also protects individuals and organizations who wish to gather more information through an informational session with a proponent but who that would not be prepared to also provide informed feedback at such a preliminary session from being listed as a "consulted" entity that spoke with the proponent on behalf of oneself or a particular community or interest group.
+This provision was added however, in response to the concerns by individuals and organizations whose names were listed in EISs as having been "consulted with" when they merely attended a public informational meeting and received information from the action proponent, but were not invited to share feedback on the action.
+The Proposed Rules clarify that if the proponent desires to include attendees at informational meetings as those "consulted with" then it should indicate whether those individuals or organizations gave "no comment."
+This also protects individuals and organizations who wish to gather more information through an informational session but are not be prepared to provide informed feedback at such a preliminary session from being listed as a "consulted" entity who spoke with the proponent on behalf of oneself or a particular community or interest group.